Sniffy2019/Hardware-store/README.md

 <a name="Pro"></a>
  * ### Project Goals

-The project Goal is to create a backend developed database for a hardware store selecting the categories of hardware supplied coupled with an Items page to provide which items and which date they are required for.
+The project Goal is to create a backend developed database for a hardware store selecting the products of hardware supplied coupled with an Items page to provide which items and which date they are required for.
 This would link into a website that woould show a gallery of photos for the products available and also a payment page that can be used once the customer is happy with there selection.